hozwe/cordova-plugin-base64binary/README.md

 This plugin decodes base64binary data.
 The data is then converted into a file. (e.g Word Doc, PDF, JPG, PNG).

-The plugin also gives you the ios action sheet with options so you can open the file with a third party applications. (e.g Open a .pdf file with Adobe PDF mobile app.
+The plugin also gives you the ios action sheet with options so you can open the file with a third party application. (e.g Open a .pdf file with Adobe PDF.

 Note: Have not decoded any audio or video files using this plugin.